ableinc/pydotenvs/README.md

   - You can now transfer an old .env file document to a new .env file document.
 Described above.
   - Before, the .env file was required at root of the project directory.
 This is no longer the case, you can now give any file path on the system.
+  - Option to clear all environment variables or only the ones imported by pydotenvs - Default: module_init_only=True
 * October 2020 - Minor version update
   - Any message that should/shall be printed (unrelated to an error) will be controlled by the boolean value of verbose.
   - Cleaned the CLI code, slightly